 House finches are found across North America.
 In the winter, they sometimes come to backyard bird feeders.
 These birds are also known as Linnaeus’s finches and strawberry finches.
 House finches were once only found in western North America.
 But in 1940, some of these birds were brought to New York City to be sold as pets.
 They escaped and now live all across the eastern United States too.

-American Crowders is a species of bird that can be found in South Dakota.
+American Crows is a species of bird that can be found in South Dakota.
 They are known for their brown and white plumage, as well as their red eyes.
-American Crowders typically eat insects and seeds.
+American Crows typically eat insects and seeds.
 They are about the same size as a robin and can be found in open woodlands and fields.
-American Crowders are social birds that often travel in flocks.
+American Crows are social birds that often travel in flocks.
 They are also known for their loud calls, which can often be heard during the day.

 What kind of birds are in the Black Hills?